santiagokdena/FW_Test_SantiagoCadena_20251101.zip/README.md

 A single button was implemented as a system interrupt to halt the entire control process.
 This allows the feedback loop to be observed in an open-loop state.
 Future iterations could expand this functionality, allowing multiple button presses to individually suspend subsystems or to accelerate the process by introducing a derivative constant, though this would require significant additional modeling effort.
 ------ ------- -------- ------------ ------------- ------- ------ ---------- ---------- ------------- ---------- ---------- ------ ----
 ### Notes:
-During the simulation, it's not visible the changes taken part because the time is not envolved and
+During the simulation, it's not visible the changes taken part because the time is not envolved.
+It's not visible how the led turns on when darkness comes and the Fan turns on when the heat comes.
+However I will post a video with a real prototype as seen in the picture.